nocapro/relaycode-tui/docs/repomix.md

         >
             <Text bold color="yellow" wrap="wrap" >REVERT THIS TRANSACTION?</Text>
             <Box height={1} />
-            <Text wrap="wrap">This will create a NEW transaction that reverses all changes made by {transaction?.hash}.
+            <Text wrap="wrap">This will create a NEW transaction that reverses all changes made by {transactionHash}.
 The original transaction record will be preserved.</Text>
             <Box height={1} />
             <Text wrap="wrap">Are you sure?</Text>
         </Box>